Kurento/kurento/source/dev/dev_guide.rst

 Clean up your system
 --------------------

 To leave the system in a clean state, remove all KMS packages and related development libraries.

-Run this command and, for each prompted question, visualize the packages that are going to be uninstalled and press Enter if you agree.
-This command is used on a daily basis by the development team at Kurento with the option ``--yes`` (which makes the process automatic and unattended), so it should be fairly safe to use.
-However we don't know what is the configuration of your particular system, and running in manual mode is the safest bet in order to avoid uninstalling any unexpected package.
+This command should be fairly safe to use; it works perfectly fine for us on a daily basis (we even use it with the option ``--yes``, which makes the process automatic and unattended).
+Still, please carefully review the list of packages marked for uninstalling.

 Run: